ardito-yuichi-senga/swift-ogg-converter-only/README.md

+# Note
+This repository only incorporates OGGEncoder from the fork source Swift-Ogg.
+All other features have been removed.

 # swift-ogg
 This library provides a very simple API to convert between `opus/ogg` and `MPEG4AAC/m4a` files.
 It uses opus's `libopus` `libogg` to convert between `opus/ogg` and linear PCM audio data and native iOS apis to convert between PCM and `MPEG4AAC/m4a`(but could be very easily adapted to use any other codec/container supported by iOS).